wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 The station display system cannot resize images natively.
 Without intervention, images either fail to fill a display column entirely or overflow beyond its boundaries.

 The Image Proxy Worker solves this by returning a self-contained HTML page rather than a raw image.
-Each page contains the source image URL and CSS that scales the image to fit the display column using object-fit: contain.
+Each page contains an image element pointing at the Worker's own /proxy endpoint, with CSS that scales the image to fit the display column using object-fit: contain.
 Because the browser on the display hardware handles all scaling locally, no external image processing service is required.

-Image freshness is handled entirely by the display hardware.
-Source image URLs for ND DOT cameras, USGS, and NOAA are designed to always return the latest image when loaded without additional query parameters.
-The display browser requests a fresh copy of each source image each time the page is rendered.
+The /proxy endpoint streams each upstream image (ND DOT, USGS, or NOAA) through the Worker so that all image fetches originate from the same workers.dev origin as the HTML page.
+This avoids a Chrome Private Network Access (PNA) restriction that blocks public-origin pages from fetching subresources from domains that resolve to private IP addresses on the local network — a behavior triggered on networks with split DNS or transparent proxies.

+Image freshness is preserved: the /proxy endpoint disables Cloudflare edge caching on every request and sets Cache-Control: no-store on its responses, so each refresh of the display retrieves a fresh frame from the upstream source.
+No image bytes are buffered, decoded, or modified by the Worker — the upstream response is streamed through unchanged.

 ## 3.2 Repository & Deployment